 Drag Your Kayak To The Water

-Once you arrive at your put-in spot, make sure to have your dog leashed if you’re in a public marina or area.
+Once you arrive at your put-in spot, if you’re in a public marina or area, make sure your dog is leashed.
 Unload your gear and kayak and pull them to the water’s edge.

-Have all of your gear, tackle, and rods loaded up into the kayak.
-And have it far enough into the water so that all you’ll need to do is give it a slight push to be free-floating.
+Have your gear, tackle, and rods loaded into the kayak.
+And have it far enough into the water so that you’ll need to give it a slight push to be free-floating.

 Load Your Dog Into The Kayak